mickenordin/turing_machine/README.md

 ```

 ## Compiler/decompiler
-To make it easier to code there is a compiler and a decompiler awailable, if you have cards that you want to convert to a .tm-file you can use the decompiler:
+To make it easier to code there is a compiler and a decompiler available, if you have cards that you want to convert to a .tm-file you can use the decompiler:
 ```
 ./decompiler.py adder.tm cards/
 ```